info-201a-sp20/final-project-abrahamjonsson/README.md

 **1. Why are you interested in this field/domain?**

 Our domain is Popular Movies and Films.
 We chose this field because of our group's high interest in movies.
+We are interested in popular movies and films because we want to better understand what kinds of movies are the most financially successful as well as critically successful in the eyes of movie reviewers.
+Popular movies are a huge part of the current generation’s culture and exploring this topic more in depth will help us understand how contemporary culture appeals to society.

 **2.What other examples of data driven project have you found related to this domain (share at least 3)?**